spencerjirehcebrian/stratpoint-java-intern-training-modules/mini-project-2/README.md

 - Efficient searching using Java Stream API
 - Modular data structure for quick access and modification of book components

-## Security Measures

-- Input sanitization to prevent injection attacks
-- (Note: Additional security measures would be implemented in a production system)

 ## Testing

 The testing strategy for the Library Management System includes: